Pheasant Ridge Nursing & Rehab Center in Roanoke, VA

 Cons

-• pro The staff don't return calls.
+• pro The service is very poor; staff are unhelpful and frequently do not return calls.

 Review